 2. Many students who had 1 or 2 even 3 or 4 years of HS FL do not test into second year but in first year, because many HS do not have high expectations for their language students.

-Students may want to take another language from what they took in High School, but Dr. Moore has a feeling since becoming Chair that faculty do not encourage students to take language or in fact, discourage it.
+Students may want to take another language from what they took in High School, but Dr. Moore has a feeling since becoming Chair that faculty do not encourage students to take foreign language or in fact, discourage it.
 She feels that faculty members are encouraging the Global Issues part of the requirement and not the Foreign Language component.

 Michael explained the procedure for submitting courses for FL/GI.
 Carla explained that there was no discussion at the departmental level on what the criteria should be for FL/GI.
 Michael questioned how FL/GI courses come to be.
 Rita said the faculty in her department supported it, but the administration did not.